Summer is here, and Duke’s has the food and drinks you need to kick it off right!

 Bale Breaker is another family owned and operated business, finding success with its sibling team of owner-operators.
 Descended from a historic line of hop farmers, Patrick Smith, Kevin Smith, Kevin Quinn and Meghan Quinn know their ales.

 While the Field 41 has a strong hoppy aroma, its taste is refreshingly light and ‘perfectly sessionable.’
 Come on in and soak up the summer sunshine with a frosty pint!

 Meals Inspired By Summer

-At Duke’s Chowder House, we have something on our menu for everyone, including the summer-lover.
+At Duke’s Seafood & Chowder, we have something on our menu for everyone, including the summer-lover.
 Whether you’re looking for a light, delicious salad or some creative summer flavors to jazz up your meal, we’ve got you covered.
 Here are a few of our summer favorites!

 This salad is great, either as an entrée or as a delicious appetizer to share.
 It was inspired by a dish at Shuckers, the famous restaurant located in the Fairmont Hotel.
 Its secret ingredient?
 Tarragon.